Mother panicking to find new home for autistic son after Great Circle announces its sudden closure

 WEBSTER GROVES, Mo.
-(KMOV.com) -- One mother says she's out of options for a new home for her son after Great Circle in Webster Groves will be shut down.
+(KMOV.com) -- One mother says she's out of options for a new home for her son after Great Circle's residential treatment program in Webster Groves will be shut down.

 Tiffany Williams says she’s considering every option, while looking for a new residential facility to house her severely autistic teenage son.